-The above standards and interpretations have no significant impact to the Company's financial condition and financial performance based on the Company's assessment.
+The above standards and interpretations have no significant impact to the Group's financial condition and financial performance based on the Group's assessment.

-(2) Effect of new issuances of or amendments to IFRS Accounting Standards as endorsed by the FSC but not yet adopted by the Company
+(2) Effect of new issuances of or amendments to IFRS Accounting Standards as endorsed by the FSC but not yet adopted by the Group condition and financial performance based on the Group's assessment.

-New standards, interpretations and amendments endorsed by the FSC effective from 2025 are as follows:
+New standards, interpretations and amendments endorsed by the FSC effective from 2025 are as follows:.